HariSekhon/Spotify-tools/README.md

 Command line interface to Spotify on Mac that leverages AppleScript

-Useful for automation that Mac HotKeys don't help with, such as auto skipping to next track every x secs to sample a playlist while working
+Useful for automation that Mac HotKeys don't help with, such as auto skipping to next track every N secs to sample a playlist while working

 usage: spotify-cmd.pl <command>